Suzanna-Linn/slua/docs/new-release2.md

 -- And we apply the changes atomically as one `ll.SetLinkPrimitiveParamsFast()` under the hood. rules:apply()</code></pre>

+**Manipulating the Rule Set**

+Under the hood, a **ParamsSetter** instance is a standard Lua table array.
+This allows us to use library functions like **table.extend()** to merge rules from other sources, or to append raw LSL constants manually:
 <pre class="language-sluab"><code class="language-sluab">-- We can use `table.extend()` to mash rules onto it from other lists or builders
 table.extend(rules, {PRIM_PHYSICS, false})</code></pre>

+**Cloning Configurations**

+Since the builder is a table, we can duplicate an existing set of rules using **table.clone()**.
+This allows us to define a base template configuration and modify it for different target links or sides without rebuilding the entire parameter set from scratch:
 <pre class="language-sluab"><code class="language-sluab">-- Cloning is fine too
 local rules2 = table.clone(rules)
 rules2